Fast & FREE Shipping to the Contiguous United States

 Many acrylic artists have a formula that they swear by.
 It may require multiple layers of gesso to achieve it.
 You need to wait in between each coat for optimal further adhesion.

-When you work with oil paints, you can’t take any chances.
+When you work with oil-based paints, you can’t take any chances.
 Wait 24 hours from the time that you applied the last coat of gesso.
 Time your paint application, even if the canvas doesn’t feel tacky to the touch.

 Remember that room temperature and moisture can change those times around.
 Besides that, different types of gesso may not dry the same.
 If you’re changing types or brands, work with a test canvas for the best results.